flancia-coop/doc.anagora.org/fellowship-of-the-link.md

 - [[Go links]]!
     - #SJ there is a version of these in [[xanadu]] and in [[early wikis]]
     - for some reason we stopped thinking of browsers as a place to do additional/indirection/substitution work
+    - Gather examples somewhere to talk of what we can do with them and how they work?
+    - As a means of search
+    - Resolution of websites more broadly?
+    - Customizing your cascade of domains/

 ## [[2023-07-19]] ?